-If the application season isn’t going as you’d hoped, your thoughts might be turning to alternative ways of advancing your medical education.
+If the application season isn’t going as you’d hoped, your thoughts might turn to alternative routes for your medical education.
 Perhaps you’re thinking about retaking the MCAT, boosting your GPA with postbaccalaureate coursework, or spending a year in a clinical or research environment.
-Or you might be thinking about warm tropical breezes and…
+Or you might be thinking about warm, tropical breezes and the island…

 A Strategic Guide for Applying to Medical School

 When premed students contact us about guiding them through the medical school application process, many of their questions are related to timing.
 “When should I …?” is a frequent question starter.
-Although no one single answer applies to everyone, here are the guidelines we use when advising our medical school clients.
-When should I apply…
+Although no single answer applies to everyone, here are the guidelines we use when advising our medical school clients.
+When should I apply to…

 How to Defer a Medical School Acceptance